Unified.to

 The ingestion mental model

-There are three primary entities you need to ingest:
+There are three primary entities to ingest:

 1. Candidates (AtsCandidate)